nus-cs2113-AY2324S1/tp/docs/DeveloperGuide.md

 ![commandEditStages.png](UML%2FCommands%2FcommandEditStages.png)

-Developers can use the CommandEdit class as a template for handling edit commands in the quizhub application.
 Here are the key steps for implementing this class:

 - **Parsing User Input**: Parse the user input to extract the question number, edit criteria (/description or /answer),